Last Updated: July 21, 2022

-For high power connectivity, where epoxy-less free-standing SMA’s is used, most companies use supportive wax like CrystalBond in the SMA connector to prevent the fiber from breaking during polishing while it need to be removed afterwards which is a time consuming costly operation.
-Using a laser cleaving operation eliminate the need of using the supportive wax as the fiber protrude very little from the SMA tip allowing directly a polishing operation when a high stability polisher like Domaille Engineering is used.
-The time reduction is significant while less lapping film is consumed.
+For high power connectivity, where epoxy-less free-standing SMA’s is used, most companies use supportive wax-like CrystalBond in the SMA connector to prevent the fiber from breaking during polishing while it needs to be removed afterward which is a time consuming costly operation.
+Using a laser cleaving operation eliminates the need of using the supportive wax as the fiber protrudes very little from the SMA tip allowing directly a polishing operation when a high stability polisher like Domaille Engineering is used.
+The time reduction is significant while the less lapping film is consumed.

 Fiber Bundle application

-Another application that noticed a great advantage using the laser cleaver is fiber bundles.
-As multiple large fibers and significant amount of epoxy forces the manual cleave being far from the ferrule tip, the laser cleaver will “cut” in multiple scans from multi directions the excess fiber in a single operation and provide a flat finish for automated polishing.
+Another application that noticed a great advantage of using the laser cleaver is fiber bundles.
+As multiple large fibers and a significant amount of epoxy force the manual cleave to be far from the ferrule tip, the laser cleaver will “cut” in multiple scans from multi directions the excess fiber in a single operation and provide a flat finish for automated polishing.